sarahmurphy86/sarahmurphy86.github.io/README.md

 * Participants would have liked this to be a game with a points system

 ### Challenges
-As with any project, there were challenges along the way such as:
+As with any project, there were challenges along the way...
 * Ensuring that the team kept the user at the heart of the product  - not adding 'cool' features because we can
 * Time constraints - we only had five days to design and build the application
 * Adapting to working with a new team with different working styles